-How can one not see Courbet’s “The Origin of the World” in this painting?
+How could one not see Courbet’s “The Origin of the World” in this painting?

-Montlaur had great admiration for the work of Gustave Courbet and for his participation in the Paris Commune (March 18 to May 28, 1871).
+Montlaur had great admiration for the work of Gustave Courbet and for Courbet himself, in particular his participation in the Paris Commune (from March 18 to May 28, 1871).
 It should be remembered that Courbet was an elected representative of the Commune and was elected President of the Federation of Artists.
-Among others, he prevented the Louvre collections from being looted and damaged.
+He prevented the Louvre collections from being looted and damaged.